riga/jquery.logger/README.md

-# jQuery.Logger (v0.3.0)
+# jQuery.Logger

-A simple but powerful logging plugin for jQuery.
+A simple but powerful logging plugin for jQuery with namespaces.

 ## Examples